PrincetonUniversity/jenkins-getting-started/README.md

         git@github.com:GitHubLogin/jenkins_tutorial.git

     where you should replace `GitHubLogin` with your GitHub login, which is `luet` in my case.
--   In the `Credentials` box select the Credential you entered in Section [3.1.5](#orge40e082).
-It appears as `luet (jenkins_tutorial deploy)` in the [screen snapshot](#org1b74482) below.
+-   In the `Credentials` box select the Credential you entered in Section [3.1.5](#orga927afc).
+It appears as `luet (jenkins_tutorial deploy)` in the [screen snapshot](#org1f5395e) below.
 -   In `Branches to build`, leave `*/master` for now.

 ![img](./figures/SCMGitSetup.png)

--   At this point you have enough to test whether the repository can be cloned on the slave.
+-   At this point you have enough to test whether the repository can be cloned on the agent.
 To do so, click the `Build Now` button on the upper left hand side toolbar.

     ![img](./figures/BuildNow.png)